Jean-B-Ramz/Endonuclease_Digestion_App/README.md

 # Endonuclease-Digestion-Simulator-App
 ## Description

-The **Endonuclease Digestion Simulator** is a user-friendly web application developed using Genie Builder and Julia.
-It is designed to help users simulate the digestion of DNA sequences with some of the most popular restriction enzymes.
-With this tool, users can input a DNA sequence and select up to three different restriction enzymes to visualize how the DNA is cut and the resulting fragments formed.
-This simulator is particularly valuable for molecular biologists, genetic engineers, researchers, and students interested in understanding and visualizing the effects of various restriction enzymes on DNA sequences.
+The Endonuclease Digestion Simulator is a user-friendly web application designed for molecular biologists, genetic engineers, researchers, and students.
+It enables users to simulate DNA digestion using popular restriction enzymes.
+Users can input DNA sequences, select up to three different enzymes, and observe the resulting banding patterns from enzyme DNA cutting.
+The app provides detailed fragment size data and visually simulates gel electrophoresis, showing how the fragments would appear after separation by size.

+This tool is invaluable for planning lab experiments, visualizing expected results, understanding enzyme-DNA interactions, and teaching students about DNA manipulation.
+Built with the Genie Framework and Julia, the app offers an interactive and educational experience for anyone interested in DNA digestion and visualization

 ### Key Features
 - **Input DNA Sequences**: Easily enter your DNA sequence to be digested by the chosen enzymes.